-The Basic Conditions as set out in Schedule 4B to the Town and Country Planning Act 1990 are considered to be met by the Farnham Neighbourhood Plan Review.
-It is therefore respectfully suggested to the Examiner that the Farnham Neighbourhood Plan Review complies with Paragraph 8(1)(a) of Schedule 4B of the Act.
+The Basic Conditions as set out in Schedule 4B to the Town and Country Planning Act 1990 and are considered to be met by the Farnham Neighbourhood Plan Review.
+It is therefore respectfully suggested to the Examiner that the Farnham Neighbourhood Plan Review complies with Paragraph 8(1)(a) of Schedule 4B of the Act and Paragraph 11 of Schedule A2 to the Planning and Compulsory Purchase Act 2004 Act.